PSI-edu/spectroscopy-tetracorder/README.md

 This update also expanded the number of spectral groups and the spectral range out to 5 microns with definitions to go to 20+ microns.
-To do this, the group arrays needed to be increased and that made tetracorfder go beyond the small memory model in linux.
+To do this, the group arrays needed to be increased and that made tetracorder go beyond the small memory model in linux.
 The linux memory model has a 2-gigabyte limit in default compile mode and I hit that.
 Before crossing that limit with new compiler flags and new memory model, I want to to do